MatMasIt/BiblioMxWeb/README.md

-> Not official and not
+> Not official and not endorsed by Micla Multimedia Onlus

 A system to extract data from a [BiblioMx](http://www.micla.org/freeware/bibliomx.html) system and display it on the Internet in a searchable fashion, trough a semi-automatic process